 Although Salvia species share a number of characteristics, such as long bloom times and fragrant foliage, their upkeep and success may depend on you understanding their differences.
 For example:

-• Bog Sage (S. uliginosa) tolerates damp roots, but most Salvias prefer dry, well-drained soil.
-Autumn upkeep of these drier species may include digging in extra organic matter, sand and peat to keep water from getting trapped around roots and freezing.
+• Bog Sage (Salvia uliginosa) tolerates damp roots, but most Salvias prefer dry, well-drained soil.
+Autumn upkeep of these drier species may include digging in extra organic matter, builder's sand, and peat to keep water from getting trapped around roots and freezing.

 • Most Salvias begin blooming by summer at the latest, but the shade-loving Scandent Mexican Sage (S. iodantha) doesn’t get going until the cooler months of autumn and continues flowering through December.
 So trimming it back in autumn would mean a loss of rare winter color in areas where temperatures stay above 20 degrees F.